i-Learn-SKOS/common-conceptschemes/ilearn/generate-onderwijsstructuur/tools/README.md

 ```

 ## 3 - Make the output
-Save all input files, export the .xlsx file to a .csv and execute:
+Save all input files in `../input`, export the .xlsx file to a .csv and execute:
 ```shell
 ./make.sh
 ```